mindwind/craft-atom/README.md

   A kind of distributed lock base on redis.

 - craft-atom-util
-  A util package without any other dependency.
+  A util component with some useful tools.

 - craft-atom-test
+  A unit test supported component used by other atom component.

 - craft-atom-protocol
 - craft-atom-protocol-http
 - craft-atom-protocol-ssl